AaronBertagnole/liri-node-app/README.md

 ## The LIRI bot was made to produce results based on certain commands

+### Getting Started
+- Clone the repo to your computer
+ - Open the repo in your preferred IDE(Sublime, vsCode, etc..)
+ - Open terminal or git bash, cd into the directory you cloned the repo.
+ - Run npm install after everything installs run npm start and run one of the commands below ↓↓

 ### These are the commands
 - node liri concert-this "artist or band name"
   - the name of a venue.
   - the location of the venue.